Kamalpreet07/Daily-Report/README.md

 - Microsoft Visual C++ Redistributable latest supported
 - Oracle VirtualBox
 - Ubuntu 24.04.2 LTS

+We also learn about booting.Booting is the process of starting up or restarting a computer, which involves initializing hardware, loading the operating system, and preparing the computer for use.

+Booting is of two types:
+- Cold boot/hard boot: A state in which a computer is switched on from being switched off is referred to as cold booting.
+- Warm boot/soft boot: Soft boot or restart method Warm Booting, also called soft boots or restarts, reboots a computer system without shutting it down entirely.

 **This is all about the Day 1.*

+<h2>Day-2</h2>
+Second of learing linux.Today first revise the previous day work.
+<h3>Kernl:</h3>
+- The kernel is a computer program that is the core of a computer’s operating system, with complete control over everything in the system.
+- Think of it as as Chef working in a hotel.
+You as a coustmer can't see the chef working but get your order (output).
+###Shell :
+- Shell is a special user program that provides an interface for the user to use operating system services.
+- Using the same scenario, think of shell as a waiter, who takes your order (input) and gives it to the chef (Kernel).